 The COVID-19 pandemic’s economic impact has placed a spotlight on the links between population health and the economy.
-Once considered the invisible H in environmental, social and governance (ESG) reporting, health now is the pivotal piece that underpins all of ESG, and it will play a key role in how companies and shareholders assess where to invest in the years to come.
-From where we stand, the future of investing is investing for health.
+Once considered the invisible H in environmental, social, and governance (ESG) reporting, health now is the pivotal piece that underpins all of ESG, and it will play a key role in how companies and shareholders assess where to invest in the years to come.
+From where we stand, the future of investing is investing in health.

 Just a few years ago, ESG investing—was on the fringe, considered a less traditional way of directing investment dollars.
 That’s no longer the case, according to Mona Naqvi, Senior Director of ESG, S&P Dow Jones Indices in a recent Investing for Health webcast.